unreal0901/libraryManagementSystem/README.md

-﻿# Library Management System
+﻿# Library management System

+This is library management system made in MERN stack.
 It's a basic library management system which is being developed , and is at early stage of development.

 # Flow

-- It has 2 users for now , student and admin, admin will have all privileges such as adding student , removing student , adding books , removing books and all.
+- It has 2 actors for now , student and admin, admin will have all privileges such as adding student , removing student , adding books , removing books and all.
 - Student will not be able to register themselves manually, admin will add/register student by proving an official email and student details and on that email auto generated password is sent and that password is also hashed and saved in database.
 - Student can login into their account by sent password and will be able to access all the functionality a user of type student have , like issuing books but not adding books.